17. Jan - 2. Feb 2020

 how it seemed to my eyes – a two dimensional disk on the night sky plane.

-For the opening of David Amberg “Death Star” at Rainbow Unicorn gallery was accompanied by the performative intervention ‘Bend your enthusiasm’ by R&D.
+The opening of David Amberg “Death Star” at Rainbow Unicorn gallery was accompanied by the performative intervention ‘Bend your enthusiasm’ by R&D.